angelniebla/opportunistic-ble-mesh/README.md

 ```

 The experiments folder contains a text file with detailed instructions on the different experiments carried out in the article.

-## Funding

-The development presented in this repository have been funded by Opportunistic Edge Computing Based on Mobile and Low-Power IoT Devices (ORBALLO), Grant PID2020-118857RA-I00, funded by MCIN and AEI (10.13039/501100011033).

 ## License
 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]